-DDD: both chambers are paced, but atrial pacing is inhibited when spontaneous atrial depolarisation is sensed (within a predetermined maximum RP interval), and ventricular pacing is inhibited when spontaneous ventricular depolarisation is sensed (within a predetermined maximum PR interval).
+Both chambers are paced, but atrial pacing is inhibited when spontaneous atrial depolarisation is sensed (within a predetermined maximum RP interval), and ventricular pacing is inhibited when spontaneous ventricular depolarisation is sensed (within a predetermined maximum PR interval)

 ECG of paced rhythm